-We could not accomplish our mission without the help of our dedicated volunteers.
+We could not accomplish our mission without the help of people like you.

-Nature enthusiasts of all skill levels are welcome to join surveys or walks.
-We are looking for volunteer participants and trip leaders.
+We are looking for volunteer participants and survey leaders.

 If you are interested in conducting biodiversity surveys, please email Bert Harris at email@example.com.

 This message is only visible to admins: